 Students will study the design and construction of nozzles, injectors, and fuel pumps used in agricultural and construction equipment.
 Emphasis will be placed on the design, testing, cleaning, repair and adjustment of the different styles of nozzles and pumps available.
 Troubleshooting and malfunction diagnosis is included for mechanical and electronically-managed fuel systems.
 On-engine troubleshooting and malfunction diagnosis is included.
-[Fall] Applied Learning - Other [2 credits] [2 contact hour(s)]
+Prerequisite: AGEN 132.
+Co-requisite: AGEN 292X [Fall] Applied Learning-Other [2 credits] [2 contact hours]